 The point is I return from this journey not with any sort of resolved issues, but with a clear vision of the future.
 I've gained an understanding of Doug Melvin and the Brewers that has never been witnessed before on this spiritual plane and come to you today with revelations of what our future holds in 2012.
 Our future, as philosophers say, is so bright that you might want to put on sunglasses.
-Continue reading »
+Read the rest of this entry »

 Last week, Brewers radio broadcaster Cory Provus got an unexpected promotion to lead broadcaster for the Minnesota Twins.
 As a fan who listens to a great deal of games on the radio, this came as disappointing but understandable news to me.
 Though the new gig seems to be a great one for Provus, his departure leaves Brewers fans with some questions.

 With Provus gone, who will be the person in the booth who fills the airwaves with exaggerated laughter when Bob Uecker goes off on one of his tangents?
 Who will lend baseball insight and statistical research to pair with Ueck's misjudged home run calls on pop ups during the extended Krisp Kraut ad that is Brewers game coverage?
 Who will replace Cory Provus?

 While the club sifts through resumes for a replacement, I'd like to offer some suggestions for the new (second) voice of the Milwaukee Brewers.